voidcog/codingiscaring/README.md

 # codingiscaring

 ####Things to do:
-* Figure out how to clone/commit
+* Figure out how to use git (clone/commit/push/etc)
 * Learn the basics of Markdown
 * Program Skynet :)